DATES / RATES

 From

-the Falkland Islands we head east toward South Georgia, passing the
+the Falkland Islands we head east toward South Georgia.
+We will cross

-also cross the Antarctic Convergence, the biological boundary of the
+the Antarctic Convergence, the biological boundary of the Southern

-Southern Ocean.
-Briefings, bio-security procedures, and lectures from
+Ocean.
+Briefings, bio-security procedures, and lectures from our

 Day